jonathanpchan/openclassroom/README.md

 * ExpressJS (via npm install)
 * NodeJS (via website)

-Furthermore, you must install ("ng install") the node_modules folder into these folders using a terminal at that path location:
+Furthermore, you must install ("npm install") the node_modules folder into these folders using a terminal at that path location:
 * "openclassroom"
 * "openclassroom/angular-src"